 People loved a Nirvana smiley face.

 It was really popular right?
-I remember I was 18 years old and people probably thought I was such a pretentious little dick head, but I was like, what is this?
-You just have stolen something from someone else and put your name on it.
+I remember I was 18 years old and people probably thought I was such a pretentious little dick head, but you would think, what is this?
+You just stole something from someone else and put your name on it?
 What happens in 10 years when the next generation of people want to make rip off shirts?
 They're not gonna have anything to rip off. [laughs]

-So Militarie Gun came at the time you were finally ready.
+So did Militarie Gun came at the time you were finally ready?

-I just finally had the time to say all the things that I've been.
+I just finally had the time to say all the things that I've been wanting to.
 Regional Justice Center was kind of a formatted project.
 It was not so nuanced, and Militarie Gun is kind of a space to expand a thought and do something a little more conversational.

 How does it feel to have more control over your project, and is there a manifesto you have built for the band?